-Even though you’d love strolling around for hours on end, these days in Venice you simply can’t, because the bora winds will make you change your mind.
-And if there’s no bora, we are living with acqua alta.
-So, spending much time outside like you’d have done just three weeks ago, is now out of the question, and you’ll have to make a plan to spend your day inside, at least, partially.
+Even though you’d love strolling around for hours on end, these days in Venice you simply can’t for the bora winds will make you change your mind.
+You’ll be thinking of making a plan how to spend your day somewhere inside.
+It’s museum, restaurant, pasticceria time.

-In case you were in Venice on that 21 November 2015, or on 29 October 2018 !!, you now know what this 4 November 1966 has felt like, temperature-wise.
+In case you were in Venice on that 21 November 2015, now you know what this 4 November 1966 has felt like, temperature-wise.

 This in-between season is a time when Venetians take a retreat in their own town.
-Getting creative behind the scenes, thinking things over.
+Gettin creative behind the scenes, thinking things over.
 These grey days, with the sun trying to make its way through the mist are getting shorter now.
 Still, there are quite a few things to do – inside Venice.

 Venezia da toccare literally means “feel Venice”, photos conveying a haptic experience of our town.
 It means we take close-up pictures of the patterns and reliefs of town, striking ones that will make you feel like you’re touching the stones, flowers, wooden or iron cast rails of Venice.

 Now you’ve got all the time to linger and take in the courtyard of the Doge’s Palace without the crowds.
 Enjoy a close-up view towards the eastern part of Venice, Castello, from the third floor.
 Notice details like the quarrelsome Venetian Lion positioned in the ante-room of Museo Correr.
 Looking even more impressive against his backdrop, a gold-framed mirror.

 You could also say that Venice is in maintenance mode.
 Winter is a time to repair.
 Tending your garden, planting new shots, weeding, hibernating geranium …